Antonio Brown rape accuser to meet with the NFL Monday

 Brown suited up wearing No. 17 after he wasn’t placed on the commissioner’s exempt list.

-No criminal charges have been filed and the NFL hasn’t fully developed its investigation, so Brown was able to play for the Patriots, who acquired him after him requested and got his release from Oakland.
+No criminal charges have been filed and the NFL hasn’t fully developed its investigation, so Brown was able to play for the Patriots, who acquired him after he requested and was released by Oakland.

 Players on the exempt list can’t play in games or practice with a team but are still paid.
 A player can be placed on the exempt list at any point.